- Course Number:

 - Special Fee:

-Course DescriptionDevelops an understanding of environmental topics that are primarily biological in nature.
+Course DescriptionCovers environmental topics that are primarily biological in nature.
 Includes human population issues, matter and energy resources, ecosystems, environmental ethics, and food and land resources.
-The associated laboratories will illustrate these topics.
+The associated laboratories will illustrate these topics and may include fieldwork.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 The theory of evolution meets the criteria of a scientific theory.
 In contrast, creation "science" is neither self-examining nor investigatory.
 Creation "science" is not considered a legitimate science, but a form of religious advocacy.
 This position is established by legal precedence (Webster v.
 New Lenox School District #122, 917 F. 2d 1004).